 Lesson 2: Surface Area of 3D Shapes

-In “That Should Cover It!” students will understand formulas used to measure the surface area of these basic three-dimensional shapes: a rectangular prism, a cylinder, and a square pyramid.
+In this lesson, students will understand formulas used to measure the surface area of these basic 3D shapes: a rectangular prism, a cylinder, and a square pyramid.

 - Worksheet 2 Printable (PDF)